Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Numerical results

 \subsection{The non-dimensional 1D-1V system}

-Let us now consider the quasineutral Vlasov system in the one-dimensional spatial and velocity coordinate setting (1D-1V), where the distribution function depends on a single spatial coordinate $x$ and a single velocity coordinate $v$.
-At the same time, we introduce the following normalized quantities:
+Let us now consider the QN Vlasov system in the one-dimensional spatial and velocity coordinate setting (1D-1V), where the distribution function depends on a single spatial coordinate $x$ and a single velocity coordinate $v$.
+We also introduce the following normalized quantities:

 with

 being the electron plasma frequency, in order to write the 1D-1V counterparts of Eqs. \eqref{Hamilton-Dirac_f_2} in non-dimensional form:

 and $\mu_i = \mu =m_e/m_i$, $\mu_e =-1$.
 The functions $\xi$, $\zeta$ and $\eta$ satisfy: